How to remove malware from a Mac

 - Avoid sketchy websites and links, even if they are saying that you are going to win a new iPhone.

-Knowing a rule of thumb is also a helpful tool: not to run a program if you don’t know where it has come from or haven’t chosen to install it.
+Knowing a rule of thumb is also a helpful tool: don’t run a program if you don’t know where it has come from or haven’t chosen to install it.

-You may also improve your personal data security by using tools like:
+You may also improve your personal data security by using tools:

 More malware removal guides from Cybernews: